ChiggyJain/Php8NamespacePSRTutorial/README.md

-Namespace tutorial with examples using PHP8.
+Namespace using PSR tutorial with examples using PHP8.